zaiisao/Documentation/en/Real-time-Messaging/rtm_invite_android.md

 ### Accept a call invitation

-The callee accepts the call invitation by calling `acceptRemoteInvitation`.
+The callee gets `RemoteInvitation` from `onRemoteInvitationReceived` and accepts the call invitation by calling `acceptRemoteInvitation`.
 The lifecycle of the `RemoteInvitation` ends as the caller receives the `onRemoteInvitationAccepted` callback.
 The lifecycle of the `LocalInvitation` ends as the caller receives the `onLocalInvitationAccepted` callback.

 ![img](https://web-cdn.agora.io/docs-files/1598604558155)